Sichuan opera: Music

-Sichuan opera music is unique.
-Its percussion music is intended to be especially exciting.
-Sichuan opera gongs and drums are especially revered due to their strong sound, clear and changeable rhythm, and unique timbre.
-The wind and percussion music of Sichuan opera is also among the most important content in Sichuan opera.
-There are many suona tunes, gongs, and drum sets.
-Sichuan opera silk and bamboo music is often played with huqin and flute tunes.
-In terms of use, Kunqiang uses Qudi and Huqin tunes.
-Both the huqin and its cover are used, and the accompaniment of "minus" is used for the lantern show.
-The music styles are diverse and feature a variety of artistic characteristics.
+The music of Sichuan opera is unique.
+Its percussion is designed to be particularly exciting; Sichuan opera gongs and drums are revered for their powerful sound, clear and changeable rhythms, and unique timbre.
+Wind and percussion instruments are central to the genre, featuring many suona tunes and gong and drum sets.
+Sichuan opera "silk and bamboo" music (strings and woodwinds) often utilizes huqin and flute tunes.
+In terms of usage, the Kunqiang style employs Qudi (flute) and huqin melodies.
+The "minus" accompaniment style is used for lantern shows.
+The musical styles are diverse and feature a variety of artistic characteristics.

 Gaoqiang is the most distinctive and representative form of Sichuan opera.
-Its main characteristics are a free line and free singing style.
-There is no accompaniment, and only a clapper and drum are used to adjust the rhythm of Gaoqiang.
-The percussion music uses large gongs and drums.
-These run through the Qupai frequently, so that the help, playing, and singing are closely combined.
-Singing alternates between the recitative and aria, which allows the accompaniment and singing to enhance each other.
-In addition, the accompaniment of gongs and drums can make the atmosphere of the stage change infinitely.
+Its main characteristics are a free melodic line and singing style.
+It is performed without musical accompaniment, using only a clapper and drum to regulate the rhythm.
+The percussion section utilizes large gongs and drums, which punctuate the qupai (melodic tunes) to closely integrate the backing vocals, acting, and singing.
+The vocal performance alternates between recitative and aria, allowing the accompaniment and vocals to enhance one another.
+Additionally, the percussion can vary the stage atmosphere infinitely.
 The most distinctive feature of Gaoqiang music is its tone.

-In the past, Sichuan Opera was mainly assisted by drum masters and other musicians.
-In recent decades, it has been equipped with a female chorus intended to have a better voice.
-This can set the tone, describe the environment, create the stage atmosphere, remind the audience of the inner feelings of the characters, and represent the evaluation of the third party on the characters.
-The language of Sichuan opera is intended to be lively, humorous, full of vivid local flavor, and with a strong atmosphere.
-In mass performances of Sichuan Opera, the content of the drama is based on life, and the humorous words are said to often cause the audience to cheer and laugh repeatedly.
+Historically, Sichuan opera was assisted mainly by drum masters and other musicians.
+In recent decades, female choruses have been introduced to improve the vocal sound.
+This chorus helps set the tone, describe the environment, create stage atmosphere, and convey the characters' inner feelings or third-party commentary.
+The language of Sichuan opera is lively, humorous, and full of vivid local flavor.
+In mass performances, the drama is often based on daily life, with humorous dialogue that frequently draws cheers and laughter from the audience.